Landlock LSM: kernel documentation¶

 ftruncate the resulting file descriptor if the related file

-hierarchy doesn’t grant such access right.
+hierarchy doesn’t grant that access right.
 The following sequences of

 operations have the same semantic and should then have the same result: